marsdrums/test-tutorial/visual-quality/index.md

 The occlusion term is the result of the function $O(\mathbf{x}, \omega_i)$, which returns the value 1 if there's no occluding object looking from position $\mathbf{x}$ in direction $\omega_i$, and 0 if something is blocking the ambient light in the $\omega_i$ direction.

 > [!NOTE]
-> In some ambient occlusion implementations, the occlusion function $O(\mathbf{x}, \omega_i)$ doesn't report a boolean value 0 - 1, but it also takes into account the distance of the occluding object from the occluded surface.
+> In some ambient occlusion implementations, the occlusion function $O(\mathbf{x}, \omega_i)$ doesn't only return a boolean value 0 - 1, but it also reports the distance of the occluding objects.

 In practice, this means for every point $\mathbf{x}$ to explore $n$ directions within the hemisphere and count how many of them are occluded.